 Deposition excerpts included in the state’s opposition to a motion filed by LuLaRoe to conclude the case in its favor show just how ill-informed and at times ignorant LuLaRoe’s leaders were — and still are — about a number of aspects related to their business.
 LuLaRoe’s founders and co-CEOs DeAnne Brady (aka DeAnne Stidham) and her husband Mark Stidham struggled to provide coherent answers to questions regarding FTC law, the average earnings of distributors and the company’s one and only income disclosure statement, among other things.

 It’s no surprise a Washington state court on Aug.
 28 denied LuLaRoe’s motion for summary judgment, permitting the state’s case, which alleges that LuLaRoe is – and has always been – a pyramid scheme, to proceed to trial, which is currently scheduled to begin on Feb.
 16, 2021.

 This ruling comes more than a year after the Washington attorney general filed its lawsuit against LuLaRoe accusing the MLM company of operating an illegal pyramid scheme in which bonuses were awarded based solely on a distributor’s ability to recruit other distributors (or what LuLaRoe calls “independent fashion retailers” or “IFRs”).

-While a legitimate MLM rewards actual retail sales to customers, LuLaRoe’s former bonus structure, which did not change until July 2017, emphasized product purchases within consultants’ own networks or “downlines,” including by consultants themselves, a practice known as inventory loading, the lawsuit alleges.
+While a legitimate MLM rewards actual retail sales to customers, LuLaRoe’s former bonus structure, which did not change until July 2017, emphasized product purchases within consultants’ own networks or “downlines,” including by consultants themselves, a practice known as Inventory loading is the practice of requiring participants to purchase merchandise in order to receive commissions., the lawsuit alleges.